 Being high above the ground but behind a window or a railing is typically alright, it’s just when I can imagine what it’s like falling hundreds of metres down onto the pavement, my hands start to shake.
 It’s ridiculous how my brain just won’t believe in the fact that I’m safe whenever I’m high up.

 Water scares me.
-By this, I mean large bodies of water where I can’t stand up in.
+By this, I mean large bodies of water in which I can’t stand up in.
 While I would have probably looked back on it as a traumatic childhood experience, I do sometimes wish I was thrown into the deep end (of a pool) as a kid.
 Or given baby swimming lessons with those cute arm floaties and water toys.
 I envy those people who spend half their lives in the water and effortlessly glide through pools and oceans and seas.
 It’s also a well-known activity to lose weight and stay fit which I could definitely step up my game on.
 But I so much prefer to be on dry land and that makes it all the much harder to force myself to get into water.

 My brother told me he once almost drowned.
 I don’t want to ask him much about it now since I’m sure it would bring back tough memories but I know that he was terrified and that he struggled to keep his head above the surface of the water.
 His friends were far out of reach and so he had to save himself.